 The granularity g

 For general purpose human scale and commercial purposes I suggest a granularity of g=1/100,000 is a level at which halving the error rate grants only incremental extra value.
 It is about the level at which human perception of error takes real effort.
-(Consider a 1m x 10m jigsaw of 100x1,000 pieces in which 1 piece is missing.
-An observer positioned to see the entire 1mx10m work will not see the error.
-It would take some effort to search the 10 meter length of jigsaw).
+Consider a 1m x 10m jigsaw of 100x1,000 pieces in which 1 piece is missing.
+An observer standing back to see the entire 1m x 10m work will not see the error.
+They would have to spend effort searching the 10 meter length of jigsaw.

 Changing g by an order of magnitude either way makes little different to scores, until accuracy approaches 99.999%.
 So an alternative way to think about g is:

 “If you can tell the difference between accuracy of 99% versus 99.9%, but cannot tell the difference between accuracy of 99.99% and 99.999%, then your granularity g is smaller than 1/1,000 but not smaller than 1/100,000.”